openattic/openattic/documentation/developer_docs/contribute.rst

     # hg pull <alias or fork URL> <branch name>

-If you plan to collaborate to the branch you have to push your changes to your branch.
+If you plan to contribute something to the branch you have to push your changes to your fork.
-The other developer pulls than the changes from you with the same command you pulled his.
+The other developer can pull the changes the other way round, see hg command above.

 To create and use an alias you have to edit your ``.hg/hgrc`` and add a new alias beneath ``[paths]``::